Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 Absolute Pitch in Music Listening

-Absolute pitch is the ability to identify and produce the pitch of a musical sound without an external reference point8.
+Absolute pitch is the ability to identify and produce the pitch of a musical sound without an external sounds as reference points8.

 Children who started musical training between ages 4 and 6 are most likely to reach the absolute pitch.

-But training that begins after the age of 9 rarely leads to that level of proficiency9.
+But trainings that occur after the age of 9 rarely leads to that level of proficiency9 in adult.

 For children who are born with congenital deafness, the absence of auditory input from birth can affect the normal growth of a functional auditory system, severely affecting their ability to learn to speak.